canorve/EllipSect/paper/paper.md

 was fitted with 7 gaussian components.
 In both panels the color red represents the galaxy and the blue one the GALFIT model.
 Left panel: Surface brightness average vs. radius along the major axis.
 The color for each component is shown in the (top right) box.
+The residual percentage is shown at the bottom left plot.
 The model's errors depend on the average over the ellipse of the individual components in that radius.
 Right panel: Multiple plots of surface brightness of galaxy and model at different angles from major axis (major axis is the one with $0\deg$).
 The error percentage is